CosmoLike/cocoa/README.md

 # The Projects Folder

 The `projects` folder includes all the projects that are being developed by our group.
 Individual projects must be hosted on independent folders named `cocoa_XXX` where XXX is the project name.
 The majority of projects we are working on are not public (yet), and they are safeguarded on the private repositories listed on `project/clone_all.sh` (the backbone Cosmolike software, however, is publicly available at `external_modules/code`!).
-You can add your projects there, and the script `setup_cocoa_installation_packages` will try to clone all listed projects.
-Having inaccessible repositories listed at `project/clone_all.sh` will not cause any errors.
+You can add your projects there, and the script `setup_cocoa_installation_packages` will try to clone all listed projects. **Having inaccessible repositories listed at `project/clone_all.sh` will not cause any errors**.
+By default, cocoa will try to clone the private projects `cocoa_des_y3`, `cocoa_desxplanck` and `cocoa_des_y3u`.

 The `cocoa_XXX` folder that host the `XXX` project needs to have the more or less the following structure (taken from our private DES-Y3 project)